Estimating population average treatment effects from experiments with noncompliance: Application: Medicaid and health care use

-In order for $\tau_{\text{PATT-C}}$ to be identified, Assumptions \eqref{consistency} -- \eqref{monotonicity} must be met.
 Assumption \eqref{consistency} ensures that potential outcomes for participants in the target population would be identical to their outcomes in the RCT if they had been randomly assigned their observed treatment.
 In the empirical application, Medicaid coverage for uninsured individuals was applied in the same manner in the RCT as it is in the population.
 Differences in potential outcomes due to sample selection might arise, however, if there are differences in the mail surveys used to elicit health care use responses between the RCT and the nonrandomized study.